HypR: A comprehensive study for ASR hypothesis revising with a reference corpus: Experiments

 \subsubsection{Leveraging Large Language Models}

-As we lack direct access to the model parameters of ChatGPT, we employ a methodology known as prompt engineering to assess the zero-shot capabilities in this study.
-To do this, we interact with ChatGPT through the official API\footnote{gpt-3.5-turbo-0613, \url{https://api.openai.com}} and ask it to select or generate the most probable response from a list of $10$ hypotheses.
+As we lack direct access to the model parameters of ChatGPT, we employ a methodology known as prompt engineering to assess its zero-shot capabilities in this study.
+We interact with ChatGPT through the official API\footnote{gpt-3.5-turbo-0613, \url{https://api.openai.com}} and ask it to select or generate the most probable response from a list of $10$ hypotheses.
 For the former, we ask ChatGPT to output a number indicating which of the hypotheses in the candidate set is selected as the output.
 Such a strategy limits the results to the predefined set of candidates.
-In contrast, for the latter, ChatGPT is commanded to generate a response by considering the information provided by a set of candidates, allowing for a more open-ended result.
-Nevertheless, the challenge with this strategy is the lack of the speech utterance that can be used as a reference, and the hallucinations that often occur when using large language models.
+In contrast, for the latter, ChatGPT is asked to generate a response by considering the information provided by a set of candidates, allowing for a more open-ended result.